PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 ## Limitations

 1. This add-on doesn't check if there are any obstacles in the AI aircraft's path, e.g. terrain, buildings, power lines, etc. Keep this in mind when choosing an airport or planning your route.
 2. Minimum FlightGear version: 2024.1.
-Because only nightly version is able to search for flight plans in additional FGData folders added by `--data` command line option.
+Because only 2024 version is able to search for flight plans in additional FGData folders added by `--data` command line option.

 ## Troubleshooting